clarkwebb/part-a-mistakes/src/main.typ

 - b mat(delim: "|", d, f; g, i)
 + c mat(delim: "|", d, e; g, h) text(".") $

 - #emph[Signs the wrong way round for perturbation theory.]
-The signs in the denominator are always such that the second-order to the ground state energy is negative, and the order in the denominator is the other way round.
+The signs in the denominator are always such that the second-order correction to the ground state energy is negative, and the order in the numerator is the other way round.

 - #emph[Forgetting the $1\/2m$ factor in the Hamiltonian.]
 It should be $-hbar^2\/2m$.
 -